etn-ccis/blui-doc-it/src/docs/development/frameworks-mobile/ionic.md

 ### Setting Up Your Environment
 You'll need to start by following the general instructions for setting up your development environment for mobile, found in our [Environment Guide](/development/environment).
 Since Ionic takes advantage of web technologies, you won't need any specific additional tools beyond what you would use for web development.

-Ionic uses Cordova behind the scenes, but offers some additional convenience tools on top.
+Ionic uses Cordova behind the scenes but offers some additional convenience tools on top.
 If you would prefer to write a pure Cordova application, you can read instructions in the [Apache Cordova Getting Started Guide](/development/frameworks-mobile/cordova).

 ### Installing Ionic